teojimenez/teojimenez/README.md

 ```

 ## About me
-> Since I was a child I have been passionate about technology and decided to enter the world of programming.
+> Since I was a child I've been passionate about technology and decided to enter the world of programming.
 > I'm studing a degree Web Application Development at CampusNET and, at the same time, the 42cursus in Barcelona.
 > I stand out in the easy understanding, the desire to learn and the obsession to finish the challenges I set myself.